 - Open a terminal in the Scrapy project directory.

-- Run the spider with the CSV feed export enabled.
+- Run the spider with the CSV export target.

 -O overwrites any existing products.csv in place.

-The header should match FEED_EXPORT_FIELDS, and missing fields export as empty cells.
+The header should follow FEED_EXPORT_FIELDS exactly, and missing item fields are written as empty cells.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.